 Supreme Court weighs law banning sex offenders from Facebook

-There are 1 comment on the Brandon Sun story from 14 hrs ago, titled Supreme Court weighs law banning sex offenders from Facebook.
-In it, Brandon Sun reports that:
+There are 1 comment on the The Daily News-Record story from 12 hrs ago, titled Supreme Court weighs law banning sex offenders from Facebook.
+In it, The Daily News-Record reports that:

 Fresh from a trip to traffic court, Lester Packingham Jr. celebrated his turn of good fortune by announcing to friends on Facebook that his pending ticket was dismissed without him saying a word.
 "No fine.